luisobo/StateMachine/README.md

 ## Features
 * DSL for defining the state machine of your classes
 * Dynamically added methods to trigger events in the instances of your classes
+* Methods to query if an object is in a certain state (isActive, isPending, etc)
+* Methods to query wheter an event will trigger a valid transition or not (canActive, canSuspend, etc)
+* Transition callbacks (only support for 'before' transition for the moment).
+Execute arbitrary code when a certain transition occurs.

 ## Installation
 _WIP_ (please, read: You figure it out, and then you tell me)